{{ summaryHeading }}

 How to Use This Tool:

-1. Select a carrying-rate preset that resembles the business.
-The preset fills capital, storage, service, and risk rates plus a benchmark target.
+1. Choose the carrying-rate preset closest to the inventory being reviewed.
+It seeds capital, storage, service, and risk rates plus a benchmark target that can still be edited.

-2. Enter the inventory line label and average inventory value.
-Use a representative average, not a single unusually high or low day.
+2. Enter a short inventory line label and the average inventory value.
+Use a normal annual or period average rather than a single unusually high or low stock date.

-3. Add annual COGS and annual gross profit when you want turnover, days of cover, and margin drag.
+3. Add annual COGS and annual gross profit if you need turnover, days of cover, COGS burden, and gross-profit drag.
+Leave them at zero only when those comparisons are not available.

-5. Set the inventory reduction scenario to test how much yearly carrying cost could drop if average stock value is lowered.
+5. Set the inventory reduction scenario to estimate cash released and annual savings if average stock value falls by that percentage.

 Interpreting Results:

 Annual carrying cost is the main burden estimate.
 It is the average inventory value multiplied by the total carrying rate.
-The component table shows which cost family is driving the result.
+The summary also shows the monthly equivalent, the selected profile range, average stock value, gross-profit burden when available, and savings from the selected reduction scenario.

 Inventory carrying cost result interpretation